-block exemption regulations pursuant to Article 2(8) VBER.
-It also contains a description of the main types of distribution systems.
-This description is relevant for a number of provisions of the VBER, notably the list of hardcore restrictions provided in Article 4(b) VBER.
+out in Article 2(2), (3) and (4) of the Regulation.
+This includes the specific limits that apply to the exchange of information between a supplier and a buyer in scenarios of dual distribution, pursuant to Article 2(5) of the Regulation, and those that apply to agreements relating to the provision of online intermediation services where the provider of those services has a hybrid function, pursuant to Article 2(6) of the Regulation.
+The fourth section also explains how Regulation (EU) X applies in cases where a vertical agreement falls within the scope of another block exemption regulation, as set out in Article 2(7) of the Regulation.
+Lastly, that section contains a description of certain common types of distribution system, in particular those which are the subject of specific provisions in Article 4 of the Regulation relating to hardcore restrictions;

-The fifth section addresses the definition of the relevant markets and the calculation of the market shares of the undertakings party to a vertical agreement.
-It serves to assess whether the market share thresholds provided in Article 3 VBER determining the applicability of the VBER are exceeded.
+the fifth section addresses the definition of the relevant markets and the calculation of market shares, by reference to the Market Definition Notice5.
+This is relevant because vertical agreements may only benefit from the block exemption provided by Regulation (EU) X if the market shares of the undertakings that are party to the agreement do not exceed the thresholds set out in Article 3 of Regulation (EU) X;

-The sixth section deals with the hardcore restrictions set out in Article 4 VBER and the excluded restrictions set out in Article 5 VBER, including explanations as to why the qualification as hardcore or excluded restriction is relevant.
+the sixth section covers the hardcore restrictions set out in Article 4 of Regulation (EU) X and the excluded restrictions set out in Article 5 of the Regulation, including explanations as to why the qualification as a ‘hardcore’ or ‘excluded’ restriction is relevant;

-The seventh section contains guidance on the withdrawal of the benefit of the VBER pursuant to Article 29 of Council Regulation (EC) No 1/2003 of 16 December 2002 on the implementation of the rules on competition laid down in Articles 81 and 82 of the Treaty (hereafter “Regulation 1/2003”)4 and regulations declaring that the VBER does not apply pursuant to Article 6 VBER.
+the seventh section contains guidance on the powers of the Commission and the competition authorities of the Member States (‘NCAs’) to withdraw the benefit of Regulation (EU) X in individual cases, pursuant to Article 29 of Council Regulation (EC) No 1/2003 of 16 December 2002 on the implementation of the rules on competition laid down in Articles 81 and 82 of the Treaty6 and Article 6 of the Regulation (EU) X, as well as guidance on the power of the Commission to adopt regulations declaring that Regulation (EU) X does not apply, pursuant to Article 7 of Regulation (EU) X;

-The eighth section describes the Commission’s enforcement policy in individual cases.
-To this end, it explains how vertical agreements are assessed under Article 101(1) and 101(3) outside the scope of the VBER, and provides guidance on a non-exhaustive list of specific vertical agreements.
+the eighth section describes the Commission’s enforcement policy in individual cases.
+To that end, it explains how vertical agreements that are not covered by Regulation (EU) X are assessed under Article 101(1) and (3) of the Treaty, and provides guidance on various common types of vertical restraints.

-Applicability of Article 101 to vertical agreements
+Applicability of Article 101 of the Treaty to vertical agreements